Deep Breathing Exercises to Help You Become Unstoppable

 - Improves blood pressure

 While breathing is second nature, most people don’t breathe effectively.
 Here is how you can practice breathing to enhance your health.

 The Autonomic Nervous System

+Learning to breathe correctly and doing deep breathing exercises is about more than an inhale followed by an exhale.
 Breathing correctly largely depends on the signals sent via the autonomic nervous system, or ANS, which controls the unconscious actions of our bodies.
-Digestion, heart rate, and breathing are just a few of the actions controlled by the ANS.
+Digestion, heart rate, blood pressure, and breathing are just a few of the actions controlled by the ANS.
 The ANS is further divided into the sympathetic and parasympathetic nervous systems.

 - Cranial diaphragm – connective tissues within the skull.